ibm-cloud-docs/power-iaas/volume-snapshot-clone.md

 **Restrictions and considerations**

-- Parallel VM snapshot operations for the same shared volume fail.
-You must perform these VM snapshot operations serially.
+- Parallel VM snapshots operations for the same shared volume is not allowed.
 - You cannot restore a VM if you are taking a snapshot and there are clone (full-copy) *FlashCopy* operations that are running in the background.
 The FlashCopy operations must first complete.
-- You cannot restore a VM if the background *FlashCopy* operation fails for whatever reason.

 ## Restoring a virtual machine (VM)
 {: #volume-restore}
+Restores all the volumes which are part of a VM snapshot.
+While restoring the VM, it creates a backup snapshot which can be used in case the restore operation fails.
+If the restore operation succeeds the backup snapshots are deleted.
+In case of failure, user can perform restore-retry to re-attempt the restore for the failed snapshot, or can perform restore-rollback to restore the VM using the backup snapshot.
+On restore failure VM enters an **Error** state.

 **Prerequisites**

+By default VM restore operations expects the VM to be in ShutOff state, to ensure there is no data corruption while performing restore.
-While performing a VM restore operation, you must ensure that you've quiesced all of your applications and there are no active IO operations on the volume.
-If you perform the restore operation on a running VM with mounted disks, the operation might corrupt the file system, putting the VM in maintenance mode.
+If the VM has volumes hosting external DB application, it is recommended that all your applications are quiesced, and there are no active IO transactions on the disk.
+This can lead to data corruption and put the VM in maintenance mode.

 **Use cases**